 Understand your customer.

-This sounds very easy, yet most businesses fail at it.
+This sounds very easy, yet most businesses fail at everything.
 Why?
 Because this requires for you to actually reach out to people and learn from them.
 It is a lot easier to make assumptions which are exactly what many businesses do.
 To be more specific, making assumptions about the customer is what failed entrepreneurs do.

 There are several ways you can understand your customers:

 - Ignore non-customers – You don’t have to get everyone’s opinion.
 You don’t have to get the whole world to like you or your product.
 Only focus on those whom will pay for it.